joaooliveira-11/feup-ltw/README.md

 - List tickets from their departments (e.g., "Accounting"), and filter them in different ways (e.g., by date, by assigned agent, by status, by priority, by hashtag).
 (NOT DONE - BERNA)
 - Change the department of a ticket (e.g., the client chose the wrong department).
 (NOT DONE - JONY)
 - Assign a ticket to themselves or someone else.
 (DONE)
 - Change the status of a ticket.
 Tickets can have many statuses (e.g., open, assigned, closed); some may change automatically (e.g., ticket changes to "assigned" - after being assigned to an agent).
-(NOT DONE - JONY)
+(DONE)
 - Edit ticket hashtags easily (just type hashtag to add (with autocomplete), and click to remove).
 (NOT DONE - KIKA)
 - List all changes done to a ticket (e.g., status changes, assignments, edits).
 (NOT DONE)
 - Manage the FAQ and use an answer from the FAQ to answer a ticket.
 (NOT DONE)